 Once cooled, you’ll want to remove the stems, skin, and seeds of the red peppers.
 If they have blistered and charred pretty evenly all over, or if you’ve slow roasted them in a slow cooker, they should be easy to peel once cool.

 To make for easier peeling, though, you can also place them in a heat-safe container and allow them to cool, covered, inside.
 This helps steam them, making the skins easier to remove.

-Using a small knife, cut around the stem to release it from the rest of the pepper.
-Pull the stem (with attached seeds underneath) from the pepper.
+Once you’ve finished peeling them, Use a small knife to cut around the stem to release it from the rest of the pepper.
+Pull the stem (with attached seeds) from the pepper.
 This step removes most of the seeds from the peppers.

 Cut down the pepper on one side from top to bottom.
 Pull apart the red pepper to expose the inside.
 You can now remove any remaining seeds inside.

 If you have leftovers, store them in the fridge or freezer for later.
 Some people also conserve them in vinegar or brine solutions.

 Roasted red peppers can be stored in a covered container in the refrigerator for up to around 5 days.